 Linda Cotone can use a wide variety of herbal medicines, supplements, vitamins, minerals, dietary and lifestyle changes to treat a whole range of disorders to improve your overall wellbeing and assist in eliminating those issues which have been bothering you for years.

-Natural Treatment For Irritable Bowel Disease (IBS)
+Natural Treatment For Irritable Bowel Syndrome (IBS)

 Irritable bowel syndrome (IBS) is a common and debilitating condition which significantly affects the patient’s quality of life.
 IBS presents with a cluster of gut symptoms, with the cardinal symptom being abdominal pain with either constipation and/or diarrhoea.